jhanley634/soft-eng-info/blog/2022-09-06-feature-branches.md

 # feature branches

-Here is how I work with feature branches.
-These are my expectations for code authored by myself or by colleagues.
+Here is how I work with feature branches, my expectations for code authored by myself or by colleagues.

 ## have a working system